ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Post-Sales

-After the deal is signed you will likely be handed off to a different representative at your vendor, someone whose title is similar to either post-sales support or customer service manager (CSM). ese individuals are incentivized by, measured by, and focused on customer retention or product upsells. ey re knowledgeable about the product, and at least somewhat technical.
+After the deal is signed you will likely be handed off to a different representative at your vendor, someone whose title is similar to either post-sales support or customer service manager (CSM). ese individuals are incentivized by, measured by, and focused on customer retention or product upsells.
+They're knowledgeable about the product, and at least somewhat technical.
 Going forward, they ll serve as your advocate for new features and getting defects resolved.

 ## Which Type of Startup CTO Are You?